xperseguers/t3ext-restdoc/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Install the extension from Extension Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Sphinx/reStructuredText Documentation Viewer extension can ben installed through the typical TYPO3 installation process using the Extension Manager.
+The Sphinx Documentation Viewer Plugin extension can ben installed through the typical TYPO3 installation process using the Extension Manager.

 The Extension Manager will create a new table in your database.
 This table is used to store references to the chapters in the context of the plugin and is used to both generate the menu of recent updates in your documentation and to